dmonskull/CrackdownSeriesXbox360Documentation/README.md

-# Crackdown Xbox360 Documentation + MORE
+# Crackdown 1 & 2 Xbox 360 Documentation + MORE

 # Everything you find here is for the latest update for retail versions of both games!

+# Crackdown:

 Addresses to check in IDA / Ghidra / PeekPoker